samilait/minesweeper/documentation/Architecture-Documentation.md

 ### BotSelect.java

-BotSelect.java provides a single static method getBot() which is used by the GUI to initialize the correct Bot implementation.
+BotSelect.java provides a single static method getBot() which is used by the GUI to initialize the Bot implementation that you want to use, including your own.

 **NOTE:** Data Structures and Algorithms projects should modify this method to return their own Bot implementation.
 This class ensures that you only need to